MLB Odds: Tigers - Guardians Prediction, Pick, How To Watch

-The Detroit Tigers were on a five-game winning streak until yesterday, but look to start a new one against the Cleveland Guardians.
+The Detroit Tigers took game one from the Cleveland Guardians and second place in the AL Central.
 It is time to continue our MLB odds series with a Tigers-Guardians prediction, pick, and how to watch.

-Yesterday it was Paul Goldschmidt that sent three balls over the fence to take out the tigers.
-The Tigers had won the first two games of the series, coming off a sweep of the Mets that give them five in a row.
-The Tigers now sit in third place in the AL Central, just three back of the Minnesota Twins.
-In second place is the Cleveland Guardians, who are a half-game ahead of the Tigers.
-It was a disappointing start to the campaign, but the Guardians just took two of three from the Twins and saw Cal Quantrill take a no-hitter into the seventh inning.
-They will now get a chance to cut into the Twins division lead if they can handle the Tigers in this series.
+Yesterday Jose Ramirez drove in the first run of the game, hitting into a double play, but scoring a run.
+The Tigers fought back though, manufacturing three runs on three singles and a double to take the lead in the third.
+They added another run in the fourth, and Ramirez hit a long homerun to left-center in the bottom of the inning to get the Guardians to within two.
+That would be the end of the Cleveland scoring though, as Tigers relievers finished out the last 3.1 innings giving up three hits and no runs in the process.
+Despite having one of the worst offenses in the majors, the Tigers have now won six of seven and sit just 2.5 games back of the Twins for first in the AL Central.

 Here are the Tigers-Guardians MLB odds, courtesy of FanDuel.